Nazar1106/TestTaskClearSolutions/README.md

 4. Code is covered by unit tests using Spring
 5. Code has error handling for REST;
 6. API responses are in JSON format;
 7. Use of database is not necessary.
-The data persistence layer is not required. + I use arraylist.
+The data persistence layer is not required.
 8. Any version of Spring Boot.
 Java version of your choice.
 9. You can use Spring Initializer utility to create the project: Spring Initializr.